C-segment: 1970s

 At the start of the 1970s, the two most popular sectors of the UK market were small family cars and large family cars.
 From its launch in 1962, the small family BMC 1100/1300 was often Britain's best selling car; other locally produced compact cars included the Ford Escort, Vauxhall Viva and Hillman Avenger.
 Imported small family cars that were popular in the UK included the Citroën GS and Datsun Sunny 120Y.

 British Leyland replaced the BMC 1100/1300 with a variety of models: the 1969 Austin Maxi, the 1971 Morris Marina, and the 1973 Austin Allegro.

 A second-generation Ford Escort (jointly designed in Britain and Germany) was released in 1974.
 The same year, the German Volkswagen Golf front-wheel-drive hatchback was released, becoming one of the first significantly imported small family cars in the UK market.
 The sporty "GTI" version of the Golf sparked a huge demand for "hot hatches" in the UK and many other countries.

 The third-generation Vauxhall Viva was produced until late 1979, when it was replaced by the Vauxhall Astra (a rebadged Opel Kadett D which was initially produced in West Germany and Belgium).

-The Astra was part of a late-1970s transition in small family cars from being predominantly rear-wheel-drive saloons, to becoming front-wheel-drive hatchbacks (by then increasingly popular in mainland Europe).
-The Austin Allegro – introduced five years earlier – was front-wheel-drive, but was built in only saloon and estate body styles.
+The Astra was part of a late-1970s transition in small family cars from being predominantly rear-wheel-drive saloons to front-wheel-drive hatchbacks (increasingly popular in mainland Europe by then).
+The Austin Allegro – introduced five years earlier – was front-wheel-drive, but was built only in saloon and estate body styles.
 Only the related Austin Maxi was a hatchback.

 The Hillman Avenger (marketed as a Chrysler Avenger 1976–1979 and as a Talbot Avenger 1979–1981) continued to sell well, in spite of the 1978 launch of the Talbot Horizon front-wheel-drive hatchback.